kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 sudo systemctl restart nodered.service
 ~~~

+Once you restart your Node Red server with projects enabled, you will be asked to setup a default project.
+Your existing flows will be put into this default project.
+Choose no encryption if prompted.

 ## Pi SQLITE Configuration

 This flow require sqlite3 to be installed on your system.
 At a terminal command prompt issue the command.
 This will load sqlite3 on your Pi.